-The weather puts unusual strain on your vehicle as well, placing demand on parts and equipment you may have overlooked during the sunny heyday that was summer.
-Below are a few tips on how to winterize your car and come out unscathed when the snow finally starts to melt.
+These factors make driving more stressful, but winter weather puts unusual strain on your vehicle as well, placing demand on parts and equipment you may have overlooked during the sunny heyday that was summer.
+Lucky for you, we’ve put together a few tips on how to winterize your car and come out unscathed when the snow finally starts to melt.

-Car batteries and humans have one thing in common — they hate being cold.
-Even a working battery can refuse to turn over if it doesn’t like the weather.
-In fact, low temps can reduce a battery’s power by up to 50 percent.
+Car batteries and humans have one thing in common: they hate being cold.
+Even a working battery can refuse to turn over if it doesn’t like the weather, because low temperatures can reduce a battery’s power by up to 50 percent.
 Consider replacing your battery, or, at the very least, take it to the mechanic and get it checked before the worst of winter hits.
 The tests aren’t always 100-percent accurate, so if you’re concerned, simply opt for a new one or purchase a pair of jumper cables.
 Either way, keep an eye on your battery posts throughout the year and use baking soda, water, and a small wire brush to keep them free of corrosion.

-Just like a visit to the doctor, it’s never a bad idea to bring your car to a licensed professional to make sure everything is in working order.
+Just like a visit to the doctor, it’s never a bad idea to bring your car to an experienced professional to make sure everything is in working order.
 Feel free to skip this step if you can perform the checkup yourself, but with the extra strains of winter, a second opinion is never a bad idea.

 A mechanic will inform you whether your car’s various systems and parts — the radiator, brakes, etc. — are in tip-top condition, while ensuring your car’s fluids — antifreeze, brake fluid, oil, etc. — are at the correct levels.
 We also recommend leaving at least a half a tank of gas in your car at all times to prevent your fuel lines from freezing.
 Changing the oil before winter isn’t a bad idea, either.

-Moreover, you should considering buying tire chains or snow tires if you live in an area that gets a good deal of snow.
+Consider buying tire chains or snow tires if you live in an area that gets a good deal of snow.
 Whereas you typically put the latter option on your vehicle for the entire winter, you can take the former off whenever you see fit.
 It’s all based on personal preference.
-If you choose snow tires, check out our guide on how to jack up a car.
+Here’s a quick guide for how to put on snow chains.

 While there’s certainly ample you can do to prevent ending up in a dangerous situation, you simply can’t plan for everything.
 That’s why it’s an excellent idea to pack yourself an emergency kit for the worst-case scenario.
 Consider adding bottled water, food, flares, blankets, a shovel, flashlights, batteries, and a first aid kit.
 Amazon has a plethora of pre-made emergency packs for sale, and they range from entry-level kits to more inclusive packages that come with phone chargers, radios, and folding saws.

 Also, consider buying kitty litter to melt ice if you get stuck.
-These are things that are always good to have in your car, especially if you’re worried about getting stuck in a snowbank.
+These are things that are always good to have in your car during a long trip, especially if you’re worried about getting stuck in a snowbank.

 Believe it or not, sandbags can be your best friend if you have a truck or a car with rear-wheel drive.
 Purchase two large bags and put them in the bed of your truck or in the trunk of your car.
 This distributes more weight over the drive wheels, giving you more traction when you need it most.
-Worse comes to worse, you can use the sand inside to get moving if you get stuck in snow or slush.
-Sandbags are relatively cheap, too, and can be found at just about any hardware store.
+If worse comes to worse, you can use the sand inside to get moving if you get stuck in snow or slush.
+Sandbags are relatively cheap, too, and are at just about any hardware store.